Ciniminbun/Ciniminbun/README.md

-can do python, html, a little C# and JS bad coder i barely know how my stuff works
+can do python, html, a little C# and JS\n bad coder i barely know how my stuff works